Designing an Automatic Agent for Repeated Language based Persuasion

 We introduce Concept-guided Chess Commentary generation (CCC) for producing commentary and GPT-based Chess Commentary Evaluation (GCC-Eval) for assessing it.

-We study a Bayesian persuasion game where a sender wants to persuade a receiver to take a binary action, such as purchasing a product.
+We study a Bayesian persuasion game where a sender wants to persuade a receiver to take a binary action.

-The sender is informed about the (binary) state of the world, such as whether the quality of the product is high or low, but only has limited information about the receiver's beliefs and utilities.
+The sender is informed about the (real-valued) state of the world, such as the quality of the product, but only has limited information about the receiver's beliefs and utilities.

-Motivated by customer surveys, user studies, and recent advances in AI, we allow the sender to learn more about the receiver by querying an oracle that simulates the receiver's behavior.
+Motivated by customer surveys, user studies, and recent advances in AI, we allow the sender to learn more about the receiver.

 arXiv Detail & Related papers (2023-11-29T23:01:33Z) - Human Choice Prediction in Language-based Persuasion Games: